zeskeertwee/vach/vach/README.md

 let (flags, content_version, is_secure) = archive.fetch_write("ftstep", &mut buffer)?;
 ```

 > For more information on how to use the crate, read the [documentation](https://docs.rs/vach) or pass by the [repository](https://github.com/zeskeertwee/vach).
+Maybe also check out the [CLI](https://crates.io/crates/vach-cli), for a more user-friendly use of `vach`